-To request an "I" grade, the candidate must submit an Exception to Policy form to the course professor.
-Included on this form or as an attachment the candidate must describe the nature of the catastrophic event and propose a plan and timeline for the completion of the course.
+To request an "I" grade, the candidate must first confer with the course professor and create a plan to complete the course work.
+Only then should the petition be submitted.
 ORU petitions are handled electronically and may be found at this link: https://petitions.oru.edu/